 Housing & Meals

-Students will stay in shared hotel/hostel accommodations while in Rome and shared apartment accommodations while staying at the Sant'Anna Institute in Sorrento.
+Students will stay in shared hotel/hostel accommodations while in Rome and shared dorm-style accommodations while staying at the Sant'Anna Institute in Sorrento.
 Only a few meals are built into the cost of the program.
 The remaining meals will be paid for out-of-pocket while abroad.
 Students are encouraged to try the local foods.

 Capstone on Global Skills in Italy